 A lot of natural beauty aficionados swear by Bronner’s as shampoo, and I was surprised it produced a lather similar to that of my usual formula.
 But after rinsing, my hair felt extremely dry and tangled.
 I went to sleep with wet hair and woke up to an oily-yet-stiff ’do that was tough to style.
 My hair smelled great, though!

 Verdict: Not for me

-(Bronner’s recommends following a wash with some detangling, nourishing conditioner like their Peppermint Organic Hair Creme.)
+(Bronner’s recommends following a wash with some detangling, nourishing conditioner like their Lavender Organic Hair Creme.)

 Following the general protocol for a DIY facial steam session, I put a few drops into a bowl of steamy hot water before settling in with a towel draped over my head.
-My sinuses started to clear up almost instantly as I breathed in the cooling, refreshing peppermint.
+My sinuses started to clear up as I breathed in the luscious scent.
 This makes up for No. 6.